AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 unit.

-A variable is considered to be initialized if either it is a parameter of mode IN or IN OUT, its type has a Default_Value aspect, an initial expression is supplied for its declaration, or it can be statically determined that all program paths leading to the read contain at least an assignment (including copy-back on OUT parameters).
+A variable is considered to be initialized if either it is a parameter of mode IN OUT, its type has a Default_Value aspect, an initial expression is supplied for its declaration, or it can be statically determined that all program paths leading to the read contain at least an assignment (including copy-back on OUT parameters).